evgenyb/evgenyb.github.io/_posts/2020-10-29-blue-green-azure-front-door.md

 ### Routing rules

 We also need to add new routing rule `api-inactive` that routes all traffic from `api29cc67d2.foo-bar.org` frontend to `apim-backend` Backend pool.
-This rule has to be configured to use `BlueGreenRules` Engine rule.
+This rule has to be configured to use `BlueGreenRules` Rules Engine.

 Here is how it looks at the Portal